 Contrary to its reputation as a city primarily of poverty, Calcutta is a warm, welcoming metropolis with a rich history of art, music and theatre.
 Littered with graceful colonial-era buildings (the crown jewel being the breathtaking Victoria Memorial), Calcutta’s multitude of galleries and festivals are the places to immerse yourself in its authentic Indian art.
-Stay in the lap of luxury, at the charming Oberoi Grand.
-Take an exclusive tour of tantalising Bengali cuisine on the hotel’s Spice Route and make sure to exploit its unparalleled central location, a stone’s throw away from the grand Indian Museum.
+Stay in the lap of luxury in regal hotels such as the Oberoi Grand, take an exclusive tour of tantalising Bengali cuisine on the hotel’s Spice Route and make sure to exploit its unparalleled central location, a stone’s throw away from the grand Indian Museum.

 Assam and Around

 Lacerated by the twisting glacial Brahmaputra River, the region of Assam sprawls across luxuriant evergreen forests and deep valley plains.
 Indulge in the distinctive Indian-Bengali fusion cuisine, with gastronomic specialities such as as curried maasor tenga, tangy ou khatta chutney (and if you’re feeling brave enough, spiced silkworm is a tribal delicacy!).
 If you’re a chai enthusiast, you’ve come to the right place.
 Pleats of fragrant, deep-green tea garden splotch the patchwork of golden rice paddies – the perfect setting to enjoy a cup of refreshing Assamese tea.
 Before you leave the region, make sure to explore the tranquil Kamakhya mandirs, marvel at the elusive one-horned rhino, and feel the pounding taal as you watch the Bihu folk dancers twirl.